WFYI (TV): 1990s to today

+Logo used from 1990 to 2008.

 Meek retired at the end of 1988; he was replaced by Lloyd Wright, who began a 30-year tenure as general manager (a title changed to president and CEO).
 Under Wright, WFYI began its first-ever capital fundraising effort in 1995, as part of its 25th anniversary; this was undertaken to replace outdated equipment, which included the oldest UHF transmitter in use in the state of Indiana.
 In 1999, WFYI and Butler, which had built WTBU (channel 69) in 1991, entered into a joint operating agreement whereby the two stations would collaborate on programming and facilities.
 This continued until Butler sold WTBU in 2004 to the Daystar Television Network.

-What was then known as the "WFYI Teleplex" announced in 2007 that it would move to 1630 N. Meridian Street, a building previously used by Indiana Energy.
+What was then known as the "WFYI Teleplex" announced in 2007 that it would move to 1630 North Meridian Street, a building previously used by Indiana Energy.
 The $20 million relocation included the $8.5 million purchase of the building and $11.6 million in new equipment.
 The larger facility offered more room for community events, more parking, and space that WFYI could sublease to other companies.
 WFYI television was the last component of the public media company to move into the building in 2008.
 During this time, in 2007, the station began offering subchannels on its digital signal.

 The state of Indiana eliminated funding for WFYI in 2009 due to a major revenue shortfall from the Great Recession.
 As a result, production ceased on new episodes of Across Indiana, a popular state travel series on the air since 1988.

 In March 2024, WFYI content staff announced their intentions to unionize with SAG-AFTRA and asked management for voluntary recognition.